kalarsu/letscodejavascript/README.md

 4. Sudo npm install jake –g
 5. Rename build.js to Jakefile.js
 6. >jake      this will run the Jakefile.js, but couldn’t find default task
-7. in Jakefile.js add default task as following:
+7. in Jakefile.js add default task as following

         (function(){
             "use strict";//help javascript prevent errors, not allow sloppy coding